-- 3.6.1 The purpose of Appropriate Assessment (AA) is to assess the impacts of spatial plans, such as the proposed Local Plans, against the nature conservation objectives of any 'Habitat site' and to ascertain whether they would adversely affect the integrity of that site.
-There are a number of Habitat Sites in Kent and the County Council will, as necessary, apply Appropriate Assessment to any proposed updates to policy. - 3.6.2 A Scoping Report that considers the need for Appropriate Assessment of the updated policies in the KMWLP has been prepared indicating that AA of the policies is not required.
-This will be published alongside the Pre-Submission Draft KMWLP in early 2024.
+3.6.1 The purpose of Appropriate Assessment (AA) is to assess the impacts of spatial plans, which includes Local Plans, against the nature conservation objectives of any 'Habitat site^{'10} and to ascertain whether they would adversely affect the integrity of that site.
+There are a number of Habitat Sites in Kent and the County Council will, as necessary, apply Appropriate Assessment to any proposed updates to policy.

+3.6.2 An Appropriate Assessment of the updated policies in the KMWLP has been prepared and this was published alongside the Pre-Submission Draft KMWLP 2024-2039 in early 2024.

-&lt;sup>10 European Sites are sites which are designated under The Conservation of Habitat and Species Regulations 2017 which in turn was amended under the Conservation of Habitat and Species (Amendment) (EU Exit) Regulations 2019).
+10 European Sites are sites which are designated under The Conservation of Habitat and Species Regulations 2017 which in turn was amended under the Conservation of Habitat and Species (Amendment) (EU Exit) Regulations 2019).